 OHV Mapping Conventions

 With a variety of map types and scales, and a variety of fieldworkers and cartographers, there is a need to develop some conventions for a club's maps.
-This is highlighted by the development of integrated mapping covering the Hutt Valley urban area.
+This is highlighted by the development of integrated rogaine mapping covering the greater Wellington area, and integrated park mapping up the valley floor.
+These maps often need to be joined so they need to be very consistent.

 Conventions have been developed for